trovit/reffects-store/docs/store_api.md

 ## `setState`
 This function sets the value of a piece of state at a given path.

-It accepts only one parameter: a *mutation*.
+It accepts only one parameter: an array of *mutations*.

 Each mutation is an object comprised of two properties: